 Now that we have covered the Malayalam language, here are some bonus facts about Kerala:

 Kerala is one of the cleanest areas in India.
 In a recent survey, Kerala and Sikkim were declared as the cleanest states in India.
 Kerala is also one of the states with a developed infrastructure consisting of essential facilities like banks and hospitals even in the most remote locations.

 Kerala has a literacy rate of 97.2% according to the most recent census.
 Most locals can speak at least two languages whereas English is understood by a sizeable proportion of the population across the state.

 - Malayalam is the only language that is a palindrome! (spells the same regardless of whether you start from the right or left)

 - Malayalam is the 8th most spoken language in India with over 35 million speakers

 - The number of Malayalam language publications are in the high 100s!
 Kerala prints close to 1000 daily newspapers, weekly magazines, and monthly periodicals.

-Knowledge of the Malayalam language can be very helpful while navigating the streets of Kerala or to do business in India.
-We have given you some facts about the language and the place where it is spoken, now it’s your turn to learn Malayalam with our online language course!
+Knowledge of the Malayalam language can be very helpful while navigating the streets of Kerala or when doing business in India.
+We have given you some facts about the language and the place where it is spoken, now it’s your turn to learn Malayalam with our online language course.